elephantscale/es-training-new/cybersecurity-iacs/slides/OT-Cyber-Overview.md

 * Operational technology (OT) cybersecurity references
   * software, hardware, practices, personnel, and services
   * deployed to protect operational technology infrastructure, people, and data.
-* IT and OT converge to enable “big data”
+* IT and OT converge to enable "big data"

 Notes:

-  * As data collection and analysis become more important, and as IT and OT converge to enable “big data” initiatives, it has become necessary to reassess cybersecurity best practices for protecting OT.
+  * As data collection and analysis become more important, and as IT and OT converge to enable "big data" initiatives, it has become necessary to reassess cybersecurity best practices for protecting OT.

 ---